A flitch beam or a flitched beam is a composite beam used in the construction of houses, decks, and others, they are mainly wood frame structures.

 Sustainably Sour: Whenever you choose to purchase oak or wooden products, you may be certain that the wooden is coming from a sustainable source.

-For every tree used as products, three more are planted as a substitute, which preserves products to be sustainable for the longer term and implies that we will provide high-quality oak and timber frames for a next coming years.
+For every tree used as products, three more are planted as a substitute which preserves products to be sustainable for the longer term and implies that we will provide high-quality oak and timber frames for the next coming years.

 Advantages of the flitch beam: